rbiggs/chocolatechip-ui/README.md

 You do not need Nodejs to use ChocolateChip-UI.
 Nodejs is only used to build the framework and examples from the source files.

+##Contributing Code
+###Avoiding Carriage Returns in Commits

+ChocolateChip-UI uses Unix linefeeds (LF) for new lines.
+Github for Windows adds carriage returns to linefeeds (CRLF).
+If you try to check in such files, Git will flag every line with changed new lines, which means practically everything.
+To avoid this we've added a .gitattributes file to the repository.
+This will prevent Github from converting the new lines on Windows.

+If you are editing the source code on Windows, depending on the text editor you are using, or if you do a copy/paste, you may inadvertently introduce Windows carriage returns.
+Also some Grunt actions, such as concatenation with banners, automatically create newlines with carriage returns on Windows.
+When these carriage returns are added to the source code, they will show up as a changes at commit time.
+You can avoid this.
+Navigate to the ChocolateChip-UI repository in the command prompt, then execute these two Git commands:

+    git config core.eol lf
+    git config core.autocrlf input

+core.eol tells Git to always checkout this repository with LF. core.autocrlf tells Git to convert CRLF to LF on commit.

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/2f123684cf50f62013c044733bfc36fb "githalytics.com")](http://githalytics.com/sourcebitsllc/chocolatechip-ui)